Lassie

 • Showing teeth

-Some dog breeds and individuals are less likely to growl, bite or hack.
-They may show discomfort by, for example, walking away, flailing around and making themselves small.
-Respect these dogs too and get to know your dog's body language to prevent damaging the relationship between the child and the dog over time.
+Some dog breeds and individuals are less likely to growl, snap, or bite.
+They might show discomfort by walking away, fidgeting, or trying to appear smaller.
+It's important to respect these signals too.
+Understanding your dog's body language is key to preventing damage to the relationship between child and dog over time.

 What to do if your dog shows these signals

-As soon as you see your dog showing any of the uncomfortable signals, remove the child from the situation and ask the child to turn his or her back to the dog.
-Think about what the situation looked like so you can prevent the same situation from happening again.
-This way you are being respectful to the dog, it doesn't have to show clearer signals and it feels that you are in control.
+As soon as you notice your dog displaying any signs of discomfort, remove the child from the situation and ask them to turn their back to the dog.
+Reflect on what happened to prevent a similar situation arising again.
+This shows respect for the dog, meaning they don't have to escalate their signals, and they feel you are in control.

-• You can also help your child to pet gently with your hand
+• You can help your child by guiding their hand for gentle petting

-• Learning for young children is reinforced with lots of positive reinforcement and encouragement when your child handles the dog well
+• Reinforce good behaviour with plenty of praise and encouragement when your child handles the dog well

-• If you have an adult dog when you have your baby, it's important to let the dog explore the new family member at its own pace.
-Most dogs are gentle with babies and small children and you can build a good relationship from the start.
+• If you have an adult dog when your baby arrives, let the dog explore the new family member at its own pace.
+Most dogs are gentle with babies and small children, allowing for a good relationship to be built from the start.

 Older children

-• Be with your child and start interpreting the dog's signals together.
-Explain to the child when the dog is showing signals like getting distance and learn about the dog's body language together.
+• Spend time with your child interpreting the dog's signals together.
+Explain when the dog is showing signs of wanting distance and learn about canine body language as a team.

-Children and dogs can have absolutely wonderful, long relationships that are almost unlike any other, but it takes work.
-Remember, as a parent, you have the ultimate responsibility and act as the "interpreter" or link between these two little creatures who are learning what it means to communicate and feel.
-Set a good example and do it again, and again, and again," says Ida Svensson, child psychologist at Knodd.
+Children and dogs can form incredibly special, long-lasting relationships, but it takes effort.
+Remember, as the parent, you hold the ultimate responsibility, acting as the 'interpreter' or bridge between these two beings learning to communicate and connect.
+Set a good example and repeat these lessons consistently," says Ida Svensson, child psychologist.

-Despite being careful and trying to avoid misunderstandings, an accident can happen.
-If your child has been bitten by a dog and the skin is broken, it is important to seek medical attention immediately.
-A bite from a dog or other pet such as a cat can, within a few hours, cause infection.
+Despite your best efforts to prevent misunderstandings, accidents can happen.
+If your child is bitten by a dog and the skin is broken, seek medical attention immediately.
+A bite from a dog or other pet can lead to infection within hours.

 Here’s what to do if your child is bitten through the skin:

-Clean the wound thoroughly with water and mild soap.
-Then seek immediate medical attention.
-They can then start a course of antibiotics.
+Clean the wound thoroughly with water and mild soap, then seek immediate medical attention for potential antibiotic treatment.

-If your child does not have a tetanus vaccine, you should go straight to a paediatric clinic for treatment.
-Children over one year old usually have a tetanus vaccine as part of the general vaccination programme, but check that your child is protected.
+If your child isn't up-to-date with their tetanus vaccination, go straight to a paediatric clinic.
+Children over one usually have this as part of their routine jabs, but do check they are protected.

-If the bite does not penetrate the skin, wash with soap and water and then keep an eye on the scratch to make sure there is no infection.
+If the bite doesn't break the skin, wash it with soap and water and monitor the scratch for any signs of infection.

 Give it time and patience

-To create the lifelong relationship you're looking for, remember that learning takes time, both for the child and the dog.
-They won't have time to get to know each other after just one training session.
-Take it one day at a time, pay attention when your child makes good decisions and remind them of what you talked about earlier.
-Set a good example and show how to behave to make both child and dog feel good and prevent the risk of accidents.
-Over time, your child will get better at respecting the dog's body language and the two future best friends will have many exciting, and safe, experiences together.
+To build the lifelong relationship you desire, remember that learning takes time for both child and dog.
+They won't become best friends after just one session.
+Take it one day at a time, acknowledge good choices your child makes, and gently remind them of what you've discussed.
+Lead by example to show how to behave, ensuring both child and dog feel safe and reducing the risk of accidents.
+Over time, your child will become more adept at respecting the dog's body language, leading to many exciting and safe experiences for your future best friends.

 Our app